Germanic Trias

+Major lithostratigraphic units of northwest Europe with the ICS's geologic timescale of the Triassic.

 Origin

 The Germanic Trias formed in the large Germanic Basin, a basin that covered much of midwestern Europe (including the south of the North Sea and Baltic Sea) during the Triassic.
 The Muschelkalk has a predominantly marine facies whereas the Buntsandstein and Keuper are mostly continental.

 Stratigraphy

 In the central parts of the Germanic Basin, the Germanic Trias has an average thickness of 800 meters, but regional differences are considerable.
 In the north of Germany the thickness of the Buntsandstein alone can exceed 1400 meters.
 The Germanic Trias lies on top of the Permian Zechstein Group and below Lower Jurassic units, such as the Lias Group or Altena Group.